-Readers email me frequently, asking for advice on what to do after a spouse cheats.
+Readers email me frequently, asking for advice on what to do in coping with a cheating husband (or wife).
 Some of them want to try to work it out, while others are vehemently headed for divorce court.
 But a lot of spouses are unsure, and their indecision on whether they should stay or leave can go on for months, even years.
 Although I usually have an opinion on what I think someone should do, I don’t like to give it.
 Instead, I try to offer advice to help them arrive at what they think is the best choice; leaving or forgiving a cheater.

 There are so many factors in deciding whether to stay or leave after cheating, and every situation is unique.
 Does the couple have kids?
 Is this the first cheating event?
 Does the cheater have remorse?
 Was the cheating a one-time thing or a relationship?
 Why did the cheater cheat?